Inflectra/rapise-documentation/docs/Intro/training.md

 We can train your QA team to effectively use Rapise for UI test automation.
 If you are switching from manual testing it is a highly recommended option for you.
 Please contact sales@inflectra.com to arrange.

+Training may be a part of [Rapise Quick-Start implementation package](https://www.inflectra.com/Company/Article/jump-starting-your-rapise-test-automation-project-997.aspx).

 ## Overview

 The proposed training is an interactive process.
 Our instructors both provide online sessions and give lab tasks to check the level of understanding of participants.